The Nonlinear Filter Model of Stream Cipher Redivivus: Concrete Stream Cipher Proposals

 \section{Concrete Stream Cipher Proposals}

 We revisit the filter generator model where the state of an LFSR of length $L$ is filtered using a Boolean function.
 We refer to~\cite{LN96} for the general theory of LFSRs.

-In Figure~\ref{fig-schematic} we provide a schematic diagram of the nonlinear filter model of stream cipher. \textit{By $\mathcal{S}(L,m)$, we denote the class of stream ciphers obtained from an LFSR of length $L$ with a primitive connection polynomial, and with $f_{2m+1}$ as the filtering function.} For the $\kappa$-bit security level, we assume that the stream cipher supports a $\kappa$-bit secret key and a $\kappa$-bit initialisation vector (IV), and so $L\geq 2\kappa$.
+In Figure~\ref{fig-schematic} we provide a schematic diagram of the nonlinear filter model of stream ciphers. \textit{By $\mathcal{S}(L,m)$, we denote the class of stream ciphers obtained from an LFSR of length $L$ with a primitive connection polynomial, and with $f_{2m+1}$ as defined in~\eqref{eqn-f} as the filtering function.} For the $\kappa$-bit security level, we assume that the stream cipher supports a $\kappa$-bit secret key and a $\kappa$-bit initialisation vector (IV), and so $L\geq 2\kappa$.
 Below we describe the construction of $\mathcal{S}(L,m)$ which requires specifying a few more parameters in addition to $L$ and $m$.

 \paragraph{LFSR maps.} Let $\tau(x)=x^L\oplus c_{L-1}x^{L-1}\oplus\cdots\oplus c_1x\oplus c_0$ be a primitive polynomial of degree $L$ over $\mathbb{F}_2$.
 Using $\tau$, we define the linear next bit map $\sym{nb}:\{0,1\}^L\rightarrow \{0,1\}$ and the linear next state map $\sym{NS}:\{0,1\}^L\rightarrow \{0,1\}^L$ as follows.